Vandarks/WhisperFeed/README.md

 Fists run `npm init playwright@latest` and install the packed offered. then choose TypeScript and let the end-to-end folder name remain as it is.
 Do not add Github actions to the workflow.
 Install Playwright browser and do not override the config file.
 Finally delete the e2e folder.
 ### Running tests
 While in Whisperfeed directory, you can run tests by running `npx playwright test` followed by the name of the test.
-Important!: NEVER RUN MORE THAN ONE TEST AT A TIME AND ALL THE TEST IN A TEST FILE ARE TO BE RUN FROM TOP TO BUTTOM.
-If a test fails run test named 'clean_up.spec.ts' and try again
+Important!: NEVER RUN MORE THAN ONE TEST AT A TIME!
+If a test fails run test named 'clean_up.spec.ts'.
+If it fails, rerun it.
+Aften it passes run the desired test again.